ivanleow2000/Youtube-Views-Bot/README.md

 # Youtube-views-bot
 Bot that boosts you views automatically.

 Directions: One screen has to be free.
-TBC...
+To be written...

 Pyautogui used because selenium works with html and not with embedded videos.
 Investigate {video} tag and see if there is any way to play and mute video via html and selenium.